Joseph Lister: Arrival in Edinburgh

-In September 1854, Lister house surgeoncy appointment was finished.
-With the prospect of being out of a job, he had spoken to his father about seeking a position at the Royal Free Hospital in London.
-However, Sharpey had written to Syme, warning him that it was unlikely that Lister would be welcome at the Royal Free as it was he would have likely eclipsed Thomas H. Wakley, whose father held considerable sway at the hospital.
-Lister then planned to tour Europe for a year.
-However an opportunity presented itself, when the noted infirmary surgeon and surgical lecturer at the Edinburgh Extramural School of Medicine Richard James Mackenzie had died.
+In September 1854, Lister's house surgeoncy appointment was finished.
+With the prospect of being out of a job, he spoke to his father about seeking a position at the Royal Free Hospital in London.
+However, Sharpey had written to Syme warning him that it was unlikely that Lister would be welcome at the Royal Free as he would have likely eclipsed Thomas H. Wakley, whose father held considerable sway at the hospital.
+Lister then made plans to tour Europe for a year.
+However, an opportunity presented itself with the death of noted infirmary surgeon and surgical lecturer at the Edinburgh Extramural School of Medicine Richard James Mackenzie.
 Mackenzie had been seen as a successor to Syme but had contracted cholera in Balbec in Scutari, Istanbul, while on a four-month volunteer sabbatical as field surgeon to the 79th Highlanders during the Crimean War.
-Lister took advantage of the situation and proposed to Syme that he take over Mackenzie's position to become assistant surgeon to Syme.
-Syme initially rejected the idea as Lister wasn't licensed to operate in Scotland, but later warned to the idea.
-In October 1854, Lister was appointed a lecturer Lister successfully transferred the lease held by Mackenzie at his lecture room at 4 High School Yards, to himself.
-On 21 April 1855, Lister was elected a Fellow of the Royal College of Surgeons of Edinburgh and two days later, rented a house at 3 Rutland Square for living.
+Lister proposed to Syme that he take over Mackenzie's position and become assistant surgeon to Syme.
+Syme initially rejected the idea, as Lister was not licensed to operate in Scotland, but later warmed to the idea.
+In October 1854, Lister was appointed as a lecturerLister successfully transferred the lease held by Mackenzie at his lecture room at 4 High School Yards, to himself.
+On 21 April 1855, Lister was elected a Fellow of the Royal College of Surgeons of Edinburgh and two days later rented a home at 3 Rutland Square.
 In June 1855, Lister made a hurried trip to Paris to take a course on operative surgery on the dead body and returned in June.